curl/curl/README.md

 document](https://curl.se/docs/manual.html).
 Find out how to install Curl by reading [the INSTALL document](https://curl.se/docs/install.html).

-libcurl is the library curl is using to do its job.
+Curl is using a library named libcurl to do its job.
 It is readily available to be used by your software.
-Read [the libcurl.3 man page](https://curl.se/libcurl/c/libcurl.html) to learn how.
+Read [the libcurl.3 man page](https://curl.se/libcurl/c/libcurl.html) to learn how to do that with step-by-step instructions.

-You can find answers to the most frequent questions we get in [the FAQ document](https://curl.se/docs/faq.html).
+You can find answers to the most frequent questions (FAQ) we get in [the FAQ document](https://curl.se/docs/faq.html).

 Study [the COPYING file](https://curl.se/docs/copyright.html) for